frnmst/python-training/algorithms/README.md

   version can also tell if a cross vertex is between two different BF trees or not. *Warning: this algorithm has not been proven to be right (although it seems so)*.

+- The `TopologicalSortGraph` class implements the topological sorting algorithm on top of DFS.
+To store the sorted vertices, a stack is used instead of a list, since the vertices need to be added on the head of the list.
+So a stack seemed better in this case.
+The test function runs topological sort on the graph in figure `22.8` for the exercise `22.4-1` in the Cormen et alia book.
+  The result of this test has been confirmed working correcly on pen and paper.

 ## License